 In addition, Alaska allows couples to declare their assets community property by signing a written agreement.

-Meanwhile, three community property states allow unmarried couples to create “registered domestic partnerships,” which are legally recognized relationships with a status similar to marriage.
+Meanwhile, four community property states allow unmarried couples to create “registered domestic partnerships,” which are legally recognized relationships with a status similar to marriage.
 Community property laws generally apply to domestic partnerships as well as marriages.
 Those states are:

 Domestic partners in these states also need Form 8958.